Pumpkin Spice Bath Bomb Recipe for Fall Self Care or Halloween Treats

 Repeat with the additional cavities.

-You’ll want to wait two days before unmolding these to unmold clean shapes.
+You’ll want to wait two days before unmolding your pumpkin spice bath bombs to unmold clean, pumpkin shapes.

 To create the round bath bomb(s) overfill each half of the round bath bomb mold the same way you did the silicone mold.
 Do NOT press the sides into the mold halves before joining them or you’ll end up with half circle bath bombs.
 Now press each overfilled side of the mold halves firmly together.
 Brush away any excess from the edges.
 (I also twisted the two halves of my mold together a bit.)
 You can gently unmold these immediately or wait a day.

 To unmold the pumpkin and leaf bath bombs I first placed a cutting board on top of the mold then gently turned them over together in order to prevent any of the bath bombs from accidentally dropping out and breaking.
 Then I gently pressed each bath bomb out of the cavities.

 Sore muscles?
 Substitute the sea salt in this pumpkin spice bath bomb recipe with Epsom salt!
 You can also substitute the sesame oil with any other of your favorite carrier oils!

 Once your pumpkin spice bath bombs have dried completely, they are ready to package!
 Simply wrap your bath bombs in plastic food service film or shrink wrap or use them right away!
 To use, simply add one bath bomb to warm running bath water, allow to dissolve and enjoy!

 For more homemade bath bomb recipes as well as homemade soap recipes and other bath and beauty DIY’s follow my DIY Bath and Body Pinterest board.
 Or follow my Halloween DIY Projects & Ideas Pinterest board for more Halloween fun!